pytransitions/transitions/README.md

 Now you can install the actual Python packages

     pip install graphviz pygraphviz  # install graphviz and/or pygraphviz manually... pip install transitions[diagrams]  # ... or install transitions with 'diagrams' extras which currently depends on pygraphviz

 Currently, `GraphMachine` will use `pygraphviz` when available and fall back to `graphviz` when `pygraphviz` cannot be found.
+If `graphviz` is not available either, `mermaid` will be used.
-This can be overridden by passing `use_pygraphviz=False` to the constructor.
+This can be overridden by passing `graph_engine="graphviz"` (or `"mermaid"`) to the constructor.
 Note that this default might change in the future and `pygraphviz` support may be dropped.
 With `Model.get_graph()` you can get the current graph or the region of interest (roi) and draw it like this:

 ```python